weaveworks/weave/site/using-weave/awsvpc.md

 }
 ```

-Secondly, enable your Security Group to allow network traffic between instances:
+Secondly, your Security Group must allow network traffic between instances.
-you must open TCP port 6783 which is the port that Weave Net uses to manage the network.
+You must open TCP port 6783 which is the port that Weave Net uses to manage the network and also
-You must also allow any ports which your own containers use.
+allow any ports which your own containers use.

 >>**Remember:** There is no network overlay in this mode, and so, IP packets with container
 addresses will flow over the AWS network unmodified.

-Also, since Weave will be operating with IP addresses outside of the
+Finally, since Weave will be operating with IP addresses outside of the
-range allocatd by Amazon, you must disable "Source/Destination check" on each machine.
+range allocated by Amazon, you must disable "Source/Destination check" on each machine.

 ###Using AWS-VPC Mode